Zizaco/confide/README.md

 __I receive a "Your account may not be confirmed" when trying to login__

 You need to confirm a newly created user _(by "reaching" its `confirm()` method)_, otherwise you can disable the confirmation as a requirement to login in in the config file _(see bellow)_.
-You can easly confirm a user manually using Laravel's `artisan tinker` tool.
+You can easly confirm an user manually using Laravel's `artisan tinker` tool.

 __I'm not able to generate a controller with namespaces__